 Option A Requirement Weighting Component 1 Observational/Interpretative Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
-Submit by 30 April for the June session or 31 October for the November session.
-50% of total marks Component 2 Design Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2) Submit by 30 April for the June session or 31 October for the November session.
-50% of total marks Option B Requirement Weighting Component 1 Observational/Interpretative Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
-Submit by 30 April for the June session or 31 October for the November session.
+The last possible examination date is 30 April for the June session or 31 October for the November session.
+50% of total marks Component 2 Design Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
+The last possible examination date is 30 April for the June session or 31 October for the November session.
+50% of total marks

+Option B Requirement Weighting Component 1 Observational/Interpretative Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
+The last possible examination date is 30 April for the June session or 31 October for the November session.
 50% of total marks Component 3 Critical and Historical Assignment Total marks = 100 Assessed by CIE Folder of 1500-2000 words with illustrative material (maximum size A2).
 Submit by 30 April for June session or 31 October for the November session.
-50% of total marks Option C Requirement Weighting Component 1 Observational/Interpretative Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
-Submit by 30 April for the June session or 31 October for the November session.
+50% of total marks

+Option C Requirement Weighting Component 1 Observational/Interpretative Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
+The last possible examination date is 30 April for the June session or 31 October for the November session.
 50% of total marks Component 4 Coursework Assignment Total marks = 100 Centre based assessment, moderated by CIE One final outcome plus supporting portfolio (maximum size of outcome and portfolio is A2, up to 4 sheets (8 sides) of work in portfolio).
 Submit by 30 April for June session or 31 October for the November session.
 50% of total marks